1.Scotiabank Passport Visa Infinite + Card

 22.99%

-The Scotiabank Passport Visa Infinite Card stands out as the top choice because it offers exceptional travel benefits, including no foreign transaction fees and complimentary airport lounge access.
-With a robust rewards structure that earns 3x points on essential spending categories, it provides significant value for frequent travelers.
+The Scotiabank Passport Visa Infinite + Card stands out as the top choice because it offers no foreign transaction fees and generous rewards on everyday spending, making it ideal for frequent travelers.

 Pros: